Float Spa Benefits for your body and mind

 The Science of Salt Water Buoyancy

-Salt water this dense changes physics in your favor: buoyancy unloads the spine, allowing discs to re-hydrate and lactic acid to flush from fatigued tissue.
+Sensory deprivation tanks were first designed in 1954 by John C. Lilly to study consciousness by cutting off external stimuli, a process known as restricted environmental stimulation.
+By incorporating Epsom salt, the density of the water changes the physics in your favor; the buoyancy unloads pressure on your spine, allowing your discs to re-hydrate and lactic acid to flush from fatigued tissue.
 Magnesium ions from the Epsom salt may reduce inflammation and underpin superior athletic performance.
-Researchers also observe drops in systolic blood pressure and faster recovery times—evidence that mechanical unloading plus mineral uptake create a restorative milieu.
+Researchers also observe drops in systolic blood pressure and faster recovery times, evidence that mechanical unloading plus mineral uptake create a restorative milieu.

 Physical Benefits Backed by Research

-Systematic reviews catalogue wide-ranging physical benefits: decreased muscle tension, relief from chronic pain, improved spinal alignment, and healthier blood pressure profiles.
+Systematic reviews catalogue wide-ranging physical and health benefits: decreased muscle tension, relief from chronic pain, improved spinal alignment, and healthier blood pressure profiles.
+Float therapy is recognized for its medical benefits, supporting both psychological and physical health by facilitating recovery from conditions like anxiety, stress, and chronic pain.
 Unlike massage therapy, which depends on the skill of individual massage therapists, floating applies uniform hydrostatic unloading to every joint, making it a reliable adjunct for people managing daily discomfort.
+The high concentration of Epsom salt in float tanks creates near-zero gravity, relieving pressure on joints and muscles, especially beneficial for those with arthritis, fibromyalgia, or chronic back pain.
+Additionally, this high concentration allows for transdermal magnesium absorption, which is vital for muscle function and reducing inflammation.
 Repeated floats also appear to boost immune function by lowering cortisol and balancing inflammatory cytokines, hinting at measurable gains in overall resilience.

 Muscle Tension, Pain, and Recovery